engtuncay/engtuncay.github.io/javascript/notes-jst/jst-07-class.md

 ```

-To call the getter, you use the following syntax:
+To call the getter (❗), you use the following syntax:

 ```js
 let name = person.name;